The false promise of the 10,000 hour rule

 Range over mastery

-The learning strategy which consists in focusing on one skill before moving onto the next one is called “blocking.”
-It’s what’s been used traditionally in school to teach students.
-In contrast, “interleaving” consists in practicing multiple parallel skills at once.
+The learning strategy that has been used traditionally in school to teach students consists in focusing on one skill before moving on to the next one and is called blocking.
+But there is a better way: interleaving, which consists in practicing multiple parallel skills at once.

-Research has shown that randomising the information causes your brain to stay alert, helping to store information in your long-term memory.
-Which means that the next time you want to study a new subject, you could benefit from switching things up.
+Research has shown that randomizing the information causes your brain to stay alert, helping to store information in your long-term memory.
+This means that the next time you want to study a new subject, you could benefit from switching things up.
 For example, a bit of coding mixed with a bit of UX design will work better than one long coding session.

-Not only you will learn better and faster, but it may also make you more successful in the long run.
-In his book Range: Why Generalists Triumph in a Specialized World, David J. Epstein shows how generalists, rather than specialists, are more likely to succeed, especially in complex fields.
+Not only will you learn better and faster, but it may also make you more successful in the long run.
+In his book Range, David J. Epstein shows how generalists, rather than specialists, are more likely to succeed, especially in complex fields.

 Being too much of an expert can even be detrimental.
-In his classic book, Philip E. Tetlock shares an experiment where political and economic experts were asked to make predictions.
-Turns out, 15% of outcomes that experts had considered impossible came to happen anyway, and a quarter of what were virtually guaranteed outcomes were never predicted.
+In Expert Political Judgment, Philip E. Tetlock shares an experiment where political and economic experts were asked to make predictions.
+Turns out, 15% of outcomes that experts had considered impossible came to happen anyway, and a quarter of what constituted virtually guaranteed outcomes were never predicted.

-If you’re a maker, being able to see new patterns and generate ideas across fields where people don’t usually make connections is a superpower.
+Being able to see new patterns and generate ideas across fields where people don’t usually make connections is an incredibly valuable skill.
 This superpower rarely comes with deep expertise in one unique field at the expense of other areas of knowledge.

-So, forget about the 10,000 hour rule.
-Next time you feel like studying something new that doesn’t fit neatly into your “expertise toolbox”, go ahead, and just do it.
+So, forget about the 10,000-hour rule.
+Forget about sticking to one area of expertise for many years.
+It may work for a very small subset of people, but there is no rule indicating that this is the best strategy.
+Next time you feel like studying something new that doesn’t fit neatly into your current “frame of expertise”, go ahead and just do it.

 Maker Mind is a weekly newsletter with science-based insights on creativity, mindful productivity, better thinking and lifelong learning.